If you would like to talk with us about selling Bridge Bread, please click here.

 Response to our product has been extremely positive.
 As word of our endeavor has spread so has the number of distributors.
 Bridge Bread has been a learning experience for everyone involved.
 We are more actively marketing our products by contacting local churches, grocery stores, and restaurants to solicite their support as distributors.

-In July 2015 we opened our first retail location at 2604 Cherokee, St. Louis, MO 63118.
+In July 2015 we opened our first retail location, Bridge Bread on Cherokee, at 2604 Cherokee, St. Louis, MO 63118.
 We have exceeded expectations with strong support from neighbors and workers in the area.
 The Bake Shop is staffed entirely by volunteers and has significantly increased Bridge Bread sales - expanding hours and income for the Bakers.

 We are open 8:30 am to 7:00 pm Tuesday through Saturday and 11 am to 5:30 pm on Sunday